AjayKMehta/setup-machine/NeovimNotes.md

 ## Editing Text

-To execute a normal mode command from insert mode in Neovim, you can use the `<C-o>` (<kbd>Ctrl</kbd> + <kbd>o</kbd>) shortcut.
-This allows you to execute a single normal mode command without leaving insert mode.
-After executing the command, you will return to insert mode.

 For a good overview of different operators: <https://www.barbarianmeetscoding.com/boost-your-coding-fu-with-vscode-and-vim/editing-like-magic-with-vim-operators/>

 The "." command is used to repeat the last change.
 It works for all changes you make, except for `u` (undo), `<C-R>` (redo) and commands that start with a colon (:).